billwear/maas-rad/maas-installation.md

     $ sudo snap refresh --channel=2.9/beta maas

 After entering your password, the snap will refresh from the 2.9 Beta channel.
-You will **not** need to re-initialize MAAS.
+You will **not** need to re-initialise MAAS.

 [note]
 Remember that 2.9 is a Beta version, and hence may be unstable or present bugs.
 Please be sure to [file any bugs^](https://bugs.launchpad.net/maas/+filebug) you find, and please feel free to interact with the development team via [discourse^](https://discourse.maas.io/).